Apply for a Travel Award

 - AISB generally sponsors only one student travel grant to any given Computer Science/Artificial Intelligence/Cognitive Science conference.

-- We send out a student travel award letter that can be used as collateral for an institutional `loan' (e.g., university buying you the ticket).
+- On request, we send out a student travel award letter that can be used as collateral for an institutional `loan' (e.g., university buying you the ticket).

 - The recipient must write a conference report suitable for publication in AISBQ within 3 months of the event, and send it to the Treasurer.
-(Guidelines for writing conference reports).
+(The report should ideally be written using LaTeX.).
 This conference report should be sent by email rather than hardcopy.
+In certain cases, the conference report can be substituted with a report on the student's research.

-- Once the conference report has been accepted by the AISBQ editor, the AISB treasurer sends a cheque for the value of the student travel award.
+- Once the conference report has been accepted by the AISBQ editor, the AISB treasurer transfers the award to a UK bank account or sends a cheque for the value of the student travel award.

 - The AISB greatly prefers to grant student travel awards to people who are giving a paper or publicly talking, rather than just attending a conference.
 We also prefer to grant student travel awards for travel to relevant conferences (i.e., those in the fields of Artificial Intelligence or Cognitive Science) or for presentations at more general Computer Science conferences where the subject of the presentation is relevant to Artificial Intelligence or Cognitive Science.